Lower Federal Courts

 "Each of the 94 federal judicial districts handles bankruptcy matters, and in almost all districts, bankruptcy cases are filed in the bankruptcy court.
 Bankruptcy cases cannot be filed in state court.

 Bankruptcy laws also protect troubled businesses and provide for orderly distributions to business creditors through reorganization or liquidation.
 These procedures are covered under Title 11 of the United States Code (the Bankruptcy Code).
-The vast majority of cases are filed under the three main chapters of the Bankruptcy Code, which are Chapter 7, Chapter 11, and Chapter 13." -- from "About Bankruptcy Courts", United States Courts website.
+The vast majority of cases are filed under the three main chapters of the Bankruptcy Code, which are Chapter 7, Chapter 11, and Chapter 13." -- from "About Bankruptcy Courts", United States Courts website (see below).

 U.S. Courts of Special Jurisdiction